North Star Mine and Powerhouse

-The North Star Mine and Powerhouse are located on Lafayette Hill a short distance south of Grass Valley in the U.S. state of California.
+The North Star Mine and Powerhouse are an historic gold mine and associated power generating facility located on Lafayette Hill in the Grass Valley Mining District, a short distance south of Grass Valley, California.
 It was the second largest producer of gold during California's Gold Rush.
 In 1898, the largest Pelton wheel for its time was built for the mine.
 The North Star Mine Company also owned locations on Weimar Hill, adjoining and south of the North Star Mine.
 It shut down during World War II after its consolidation with the Empire Mine.

 Geography

 The mine is located by Wolf Creek, on Auburn Road, 1 mile west of the Empire Mine.
 It is approximately 65 acres in size and situated in a southerly direction, the north boundary of the North Star being at an average distance of 430 ft southerly from the Irish-American Mine.
 Within the surface boundaries of the North Star, there is a ledge of rock known as the "North Star Ledge", its top or apex wholly within the surface boundaries.